eurmn/telegram-gpt3-chatbot/README.md

 ## Configuration and Tips:
 User configuration is stored at the .env file.
 The project comes with a default .env.example file explaining what each variable does.

-The `name` and `personality` variables have a priority for values defined by the user using the `/name` and `/personality` commands.
+The `name`, `language` and `personality` variables have a priority for values defined by the user using the `/name`, `/language` and `/personality` commands.

 The script automatically creates a `history.jsonl` file with all the prompts and completions.
-This file can be used later to [fine-tune the model](https://beta.openai.com/docs/guides/fine-tuning).
+This file can be later used to [fine-tune the model](https://beta.openai.com/docs/guides/fine-tuning).